 Create a visual with these questions as a scaffolded support towards independence with the skill.

-Have students verbalize the answers to the questions you ask.
+Have students say or verbalize the answers to the questions you ask.
 Teachers should promote a class discussion of the events that occurred in the text.
 This promotes oral language development, not only social language, but also academic language is being developed as students learn how to discuss text.